 - Picture Hanging Wire & Eye Screws

 Lay your plywood on the ground.
 Cut two pieces of 1″ x 2″ to the length of the plywood.
 You can cut these pieces with either the miter or circular saw – they just need to be straight edges.
+These will be two of your vertical pieces on the frame.

 While the 1″ x 2″ pieces are still around the plywood, nail them together at the corners of the wood with a nail gun.